The Ultimate Guide to Category Management

-Category Planning is a structured, analytical and data driven approach to the decisions taken in store.
-To maximise Category and Retailer profitability.
-Execution of the Category process is key.
-It relies on effective management implementation of activities, supported by effective analytical tools which enable accurate decisions to be made.
+Category Planning is a structured, analytical and data-driven approach to the decisions taken in store.
+To maximise Category and Retailer profitability execution of the Category process is key.
+Consequently, it relies on effective management implementation of activities, supported by analytical tools which enable accurate decisions to be made.

-Feel free to get in touch to find out how our Category Management Training can help you.
+Feel free to get in touch to find out how one of our Category Training can help you.
 Simply fill out the form below, and we will be happy to get back to you with further information.

 About Andy Palmer